Innovation

 Lenzing Young Scientist Award

 Are you ready to tackle the challenges of the textile and nonwovens industries?
 The Lenzing Young Scientist Award is your gateway to recognition and innovation.
-This prestigious award celebrates outstanding scientific achievements by young scientists like you, promoting cutting-edge research with prizes of up to EUR 5,000.
+This award celebrates outstanding scientific achievements by young scientists like you, promoting cutting-edge research with prizes of up to EUR 5,000.

 Collaboration